threeskimo/text2speech/README.md

 # text2speech
-A VBscript that uses the Microsoft Speech API to send a message you type to a virtual audio cable (installed separately).
+A VBscript that uses the Microsoft Speech API (SAPI) to sends user input as TTS to a virtual audio cable (installed separately).

 ## Why?